hymkor/go-minimal-optional/README.md

         println("   for-range(ready for v1.18): it has a value:", v) }

-    for v := range x.Each {
+    // GOEXPRIMENT=rangefunc is required to build following line. for v := range x.Each {
         println("   for-range(v1.22 X:rangefunc): it has a value:", v) }